-For the safety of the child in the forward-facing position:

-- Move the relevant seat backwards as far as possible; - move the seat in front of the child forwards, and set the position of the seatback to avoid contact between the seat and the child's legs.
+For the safety of the child in the forward-facing seat, do not move the seat in front back past the middle of the runner, do not tilt the seatback too far (maximum of 25°) and raise the seat as much as possible.

-Always remove the headrest from the rear seat used for the child seat (see "Rear headrests" in Section 3).
-If necessary, position the rear seat as far back as possible.
+In all situations, remove the rear headrests (refer to the information on the "Rear headrests" in Section 3).
 This must be done before fitting the child seat.

-Check that the child seat is resting against the back of the vehicle seat.
+Check that the forward-facing child seat is resting against the back of the vehicle seat